 Podere Cervara lies right near this beautiful hamlet.
-This traditional property has been sold by Great Estate on November 27th, 2019 (click here to read the property tab).
+This traditional property was sold by Great Estate on November 27th, 2019.

-Dating back to ‘800, this ancient farmhouse has been carefully renovated: original elements like Cotto and stone floors and the ancient wooden doors have been maintained.
+Dating back to ‘800, this ancient farmhouse has been carefully renovated: original elements like Cotto and stone floors and the old wooden doors have been maintained.

 Hariet told us that:

 I met the buyers of “Podere Cervara” at “Second Home”, a Dutch exposition held in Utrecht last February.
 They are a couple from Germany who has been living in the Netherlands for years now.
 They wanted to purchase a residence in the countryside between Orvieto and Bolsena Lake.

 Once back in Italy, I entered Podere Cervara into the ItaliaCasaNl website, then I proposed it to the clients.
 In a very short time, they gave me a very positive feedback.

 When they saw the house on our website, they immediately fell in love with it….
 It was love at first sight!

 In particular, they were amazed by the location and the style of the property: shabby chic.
 They will use it as their holiday-country estate.